Keyboard shortcuts

 # Download binary (replace VERSION and PLATFORM)

-curl -LO https://github.com/redis-field-engineering/radar-agent/releases/download/VERSION/radar-agent-PLATFORM
+curl -LO https://github.com/redis-field-engineering/radar-collector/releases/download/VERSION/radar-collector-PLATFORM

 # Make executable

-chmod +x radar-agent-PLATFORM
+chmod +x radar-collector-PLATFORM

 # Verify installation

-radar-agent --version
+radar-collector --version

 Docker